 by Maureen Newman

-This year’s NHS 3 day event marked the 69th year that manufacturers and resellers of products were brought together under one roof…well, actually 2 roofs and an outdoor parking lot.
+The 2014 National Hardware Show was a 3 day event and marked the 69th year that manufacturers and resellers of products were brought together under one roof.
+Well, actually 2 roofs and an outdoor parking lot.
 Held at the Las Vegas Convention Center, the line-up of exhibitors ranged from Home Improvement categories (like the painting tools MLA manufactures) to Lawn & Garden/Outdoor Living products (such as the hanging Wicker Chair that Linda Fore purchased after show hours then had to figure out how to haul back to KCMO).

-Mr. Longarm’s booth went high-tech this year.
+Mr. LongArm’s National Hardware Show booth went high-tech this year.
 The 20’x30’ booth featured an 96” TV screen centered 20 feet high with side touch screens showcasing our online interactive tools.
 These interactive programs will be available to the public soon – one program called Pick-A-Pole will allow the end-user to choose the correct extension handle needed for the job at-hand based upon a series of prompts.

 Visitors to MLA’s booth included Paint & Hardware retailers, Distributors, Catalog & E-Commerce companies, and a vast number of international visitors from all over the globe.
 Thanks to our Social Media Coordinator, Dru, we received several visits from Bloggers so our products were zapped into the Internet world immediately.
 We also had visitors dressed as Uncle Sam on stilts, Batman, and a guy dressed up as a chicken.